strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 ## Using Cruise Control Front End

+After being deployed, the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) application will be accessible via the cruise-control-ui `service`.

-After being deployed, port-forward the Cruise Control UI service to access it locally:
+If running the cluster locally with [minikube](https://github.com/kubernetes/minikube), you can port-forward the Cruise Control UI `service` to access it locally:

 ```
 kubectl port-forward svc/cruise-control-ui 8090:80